• Skip to main content

 Adjusting Your Grip to Manipulate The Light

-Once you've established a good grip, we're going to modify it slightly.
-Depending on the light you have mounted on your pistol, your activation point may be different.
+Once you’ve established a good grip, we’re going to modify it slightly.
+Depending on the light you have mounted on your pistol, your activation point may differ.
 Normally, the light is activated using your support hand thumb (for right-handed shooters, this would be your left thumb).

 thumb position in pistol grip for low light shooting